destinygg/destinypositions/docs/politics.md

 #### Online Socialist Activism

-A lot of the discourse around socialism (e.g. on Twitch, YouTube, and Twitter) comes from people who are willfully ignorant or misinformed on economics and how capital markets work.
+A lot of the online discourse (e.g. on Twitch, YouTube, and Twitter) around socialism comes from people who are willfully ignorant or misinformed on economics and how capital markets work.
 A number of prominent, socialist content creators seem to display fundamental misunderstandings of fact, such as [Philosophy Tube's video on housing](https://www.youtube.com/watch?v=rBbhZWZf0gM), and tend to [respond negatively](https://twitter.com/UnlearnEcon/status/1340289575311331328) to even the [slightest bit of push back](https://www.youtube.com/watch?v=-vfx1kQlmOk) against their beliefs.

 While there are plenty of highly intelligent people who identify as socialists, my interactions with "online socialists" or "online lefties" from 2018 to 2020 have generally left me with a very low opinion of the community at large.

 #### Co-ops

 Co-ops, or [cooperatives](https://en.wikipedia.org/wiki/Cooperative), are businesses owned by the workers.
-Many socialists, especially market socialists, seem to point towards co-ops as being an effective transition step away from a fully capitalist society, or one where businesses have private ownership
+Many socialists, especially market socialists, seem to point towards co-ops as being an effective transitional step away from a fully capitalist society, or one where businesses have private ownership

 I don't believe anything is inherently wrong with co-ops, and I support them in the cases where they lead to greater economic productivity.
 Despite the slight increase in productivity, however, there doesn't seem to be any good way for co-ops to effectively raise capital.
 Also, I still question whether co-ops would retain their benefits if everyone in society were to join one, rather than the select few people that have the necessary capital and/or skills to join one of the few co-ops that exist today.